 The second diagram illustrates Windows Admin Center deployed on-premises.

-Download a Visio file of these architectures.
+Download a Visio file of all architectures diagrams in this article.

 The architecture consists of the following: